-Researchers have demonstrated that powerful antioxidant nutrients known to enhance energy production by supporting mitochondrial regeneration can slow aging, prevent disease and extend healthy lifespan.
+Researchers have demonstrated that powerful antioxidant nutrients known to enhance energy production by supporting mitochondrial regeneration can slow aging, prevent disease, and extend healthy lifespan.

 Mitochondrial degradation is directly related to loss of energy as we age.
-95% of the mitochondria are damaged in a 90-year-old person compared with virtually no damage seen in pre-teens.
+Ninety-five percent of the mitochondria are damaged in a 90-year-old person compared with virtually no damage seen in pre-teens.

 Mitochondria contain their own DNA aside from the cell nucleus and remain relatively unprotected and extremely vulnerable to free radical damage.
 Over time the DNA sustains mutations that disable the energy producing capacity of the mitochondria.

-PQQ (Pyrroloquinoline quinine) is a natural enzyme cofactor that is emerging as an essential compound capable of mitochondrial regeneration.
+PQQ (Pyrroloquinoline quinine) is a natural enzyme cofactor that’s emerging as an essential compound capable of mitochondrial regeneration.
 The results of a study published in the Alternative Medicine Review demonstrate that PQQ is a powerful antioxidant with a 5,000 time greater capacity to quell free radical damage compared to vitamin C.

-Research recently published in the Journal of Biological Chemistry demonstrates how PQQ not only protects the integrity of existing mitochondria from oxidative damage, but also stimulates the growth of new mitochondria.
+Research published in the Journal of Biological Chemistry demonstrates how PQQ not only protects the integrity of existing mitochondria from oxidative damage, but also stimulates the growth of new mitochondria.
 Up until now only calorie restriction and vigorous exercise have been shown to exhibit these characteristics.

-CoQ10 Works in Harmony with PQQ to Boost Energy Levels
+CoQ10 works in harmony with PQQ to boost energy levels

 CoQ10 has long been known to increase energy levels as it is an essential cofactor in the production of cellular energy known as ATP.
 PQQ and CoQ10 work together as a team to combat the effects of cognitive decline commonly seen in the elderly.

 Many people will need to supplement with the nutrient due to poor dietary habits.
-Ground breaking research provides evidence that this little known enzyme cofactor may hold the key to prevention of brain aging while improving cardiovascular health and longevity.
+Ground breaking research provides evidence that this little known enzyme cofactor may hold the key to the prevention of brain aging, while improving cardiovascular health and longevity.

 “Mitochondrial DNA and aging,” Clinical Science (2004) 107, 355–364